HDF-NI/hdf5.node/_posts/2015-05-02-install-setup.md

 ### Including as a node module

-The HDF5_HOME needs to be set.
-NODE_PATH should not.
-Then an 'npm install hdf5 --fallback-to-build' will try to locate a prebuilt version or fall back to building the source in node_modules/hdf5.
+An 'npm install hdf5 --fallback-to-build' will try to locate a prebuilt version or fall back to building the source in node_modules/hdf5.
 There is no need for the node-gyp step.